joba-1/Tasmoticz/README.md

 ## Optional Configuration

 1. Set your MQTT broker name or ip address and port in the plugin settings if they differ from the default
-2. Set patterns of full topics of your tasmota devices tah should be picked up if they are not standard
+2. Set patterns of full topics of your tasmota devices that should be picked up if they are not standard
 3. Set the friendly name of your tasmota device.
 It will be picked up and used as device name in domoticz if you have left the generated name untouched.
 The standard friendly name 'Sonoff' will be ignored.

-Once plugin receives any MQTT status message from Tasmota devices it will try to create an appropriate domoticz device.
+Once the plugin receives any MQTT status message from Tasmota devices it will try to create an appropriate domoticz device.

 ## Plugin update